fasferraz/eNB/README.md

 For serial communication towards the modem I use the pyserial module (pip3 install pyserial)

-For smartcard reader communication I use the smartcard module (pyscard module from https://pypi.org/project/pyscard/).
+For smartcard reader communication I use the smartcard module (pyscard module from https://pypi.org/project/pyscard/) and card module (from https://github.com/mitshell/card).

 For https request to https server I use the requests module.